=Google Local Search Tips for Small Businesses

 Another point to mention is that your Google reviews are clearly shown.

-Google My Business is user-friendly, meaning it’s really simple and easy to use.
+Google Business Profile is simple and easy to use.
 To set-up your free account just follow these 3 easy steps:

 - Go to google.com/business and select ‘start now’